DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 ### Start the Application

-> **Note:** If you change the versions of DevExpress NuGet packages used in the example application, make sure to also change the DevExpress client library versions in the **package.json** file to the matching minor version number.
+> **Note:** If you change the versions of DevExpress NuGet packages used in the example application, make sure to also specify the matching minor versions for DevExpress client libraries in the **package.json** file.

 Press **Run** button or F5 to run the example application.